8 Relatable Times Beyoncé Proved That She Was Totally Human

 When She Bled After Her Earring Ripped

-Though it’s easy to assume that Beyoncé is immune to injuries, she prove that she is a regular human being who also bleeds when her ear started bleeding at a Tidal concert in October 2016.
-The singer was in the middle of performing her song “Haunted” when she noticed a liquid tricking down her ear.
-To find out what it was, she quickly wiped her ear lobe with her finger, glanced at it, and discovered it was blood.
-What happened was, in the middle of her dancing, the singer’s dangly earring got stuck on her hair, causing her lobe to rip in half.
+Though it’s easy to assume that Beyoncé is immune to injuries, she again demonstrated that she’s a mortal when her ear started bleeding at a Tidal concert in October 2016.
+In the middle of performing her song “Haunted,” Bey noticed liquid tricking down her ear.
+Wiping her ear with her finger, she discovered it was blood.
+In the middle of dancing, it seems the singer’s dangly earring got stuck in her hair, causing her lobe to tear (ouch).
 Of course, she finished the performance like the injury was no big deal.

 When She Admitted She Gets Boogers, Too

-If you’ve been in the front row at a Beyoncé concert, she might’ve blown her snot on you.
-On a 2011 television special titled, “A Night with Beyoncé,” the singer revealed that she often develops snot “bubbles” from holding in runny noses while performing.
+If you’ve ever been in the front row at a Beyoncé concert, there’s a chance she may have blown snot on you.
+On a 2011 television special titled “A Night with Beyoncé,” the singer revealed that she often develops snot “bubbles” from holding in runny noses while performing.
+“My nose runs a lot and when I’m singing I can’t blow it, so there have been occasions when I’ve ended up with a ‘bubble’ coming out my nose,” she said.
 We’re sure her fans don’t mind.

-“My nose runs a lot and when I’m singing I can’t blow it, so there have been occasions when I’ve ended up with a ‘bubble’ coming out my nose,” she said.

 When She Did the Electric Slide at a Party

-Even Beyoncé’s family parties include the electric slide.
+Even Beyoncé’s family parties include silly dance moves.
 In December 2017, the singer was videotaped with her family, including her mom, Tina Lawson, and her husband, Jay Z, doing the electric slide at a Knowles-Carter family gathering.
 The video shows the mom of three looking cool as she steps and shimmies while holding a water bottle and hanging onto her purse.

 When She Tripped Down the Stairs